Given the fact that benchmarking is one of the most prevailing RIS3 methods

 - create a new table: the user will have to first define the table size

-going to be included on the table.
+going to be included in the table (Fig. 1f).

 Step 2 – Results of the analysis

 In the second step of the application, the user will be able to see the

 - Descriptive statistics: this section includes information referring to

 the selected group of regions regarding the min, max and average values,

 as well as the differences between these values and the reference region.

 An additional functionality of the application offers the opportunity to

 export these data at an excel format or CSV format.
 This can be done by